Overview of Whale Watching in Iceland

 With such a diverse range of aquatic life, it’s no surprise that Iceland is one of the top whale watching locations in the world.

 Below you’ll find some of the most common and most sought-after species of whale in Iceland:

-Typically, a very social mammal, they live in groups called pods, which usually have up to 40 members.
-Through extensive research, scientists have discovered that are two different kinds of pods.
+Typically a very social mammal, they live in groups called pods, which usually have up to 40 members.
+Through extensive research, scientists have discovered that there are two different kinds of pods.
 Resident pods are less aggressive, with its members tending to hunt fish, while transient pods are more aggressive and generally hunt other marine mammals in a pack.
 Even great white sharks have found themselves on the orcas’ menu!

-In terms of size, Orcas are the largest species in the dolphin family and can weigh up to 10 tons and grow up to 32 feet in length – almost as long as a bus!
+In terms of size, orcas are the largest species in the dolphin family and can weigh up to 10 tons and grow up to 32 feet in length – almost as long as a bus!

 Humpback whales are one of the most naturally acrobatic species of water mammal and regularly leap out of the sea, much to the joy of onlooking crowds.

 This species can be spotted in large numbers from April to October in North Iceland, which makes summer the best time to see humpback whales in Iceland.
 For tours operating in the South, however, they have been spotted as late as winter.
 Humpbacks are krill-feeders and need an enormous amount of food to fill their hungry bellies.
 On average, an adult humpback whale can eat up to 1.5 tons of food a day.